 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any routine expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

-Atlas International covers for an acute onset of a pre-existing condition for persons below the age of 70 years up to overall policy maximum.
+Atlas International covers for an acute onset of pre-existing conditions, for persons below the age of 70 years up to overall policy maximum and to the lower of either the chosen policy maximum or $100,000 for ages 70 - 79.

-U.S. Urgent care visit is $25 copay and not subject to deductible.
-After which co-insurance may apply; if applicable.
-After which co-insurance may apply; if applicable.
+U.S. Urgent care or Walk-in Clinic visit is $15 copay and not subject to deductible.
 If you visit the emergency room for a sickness (not injury) for which you are not admitted into the hospital, there is $200 penalty per visit.

 Prescription drugs are covered like any other eligible medical expenses.